taishi-i/awesome-japanese-nlp-resources/docs/README.en.md

  * [meconaudio](https://github.com/elith-co-jp/meconaudio) - Mecon Audio (Medical Conference Audio) is a dataset of read-out minutes for advanced medical conferences sponsored by the Ministry of Health, Labour and Welfare.
  * [japanese-addresses](https://github.com/geolonia/japanese-addresses) - Open data of address data at the town and block level nationwide (277,191 entries).
  * [aozorasearch](https://github.com/myokoym/aozorasearch) - The full-text search system for Aozora Bunko by Groonga. 青空文庫全文検索ライブラリ兼Webアプリ。
+ * [llm-jp-corpus](https://github.com/llm-jp/llm-jp-corpus) - This repository contains scripts to reproduce the LLM-jp corpus.

 |Name|downloads/week|total downloads|stars|